peachporn/peach/README.md

 Tag genres and fetishes.
 Search for the right movie.
 See statistics about your collection.

 ## Getting Started
-To run peach in testing mode, install nodejs and yarn and run the following commands:
+To run peach in testing mode, install nodejs and yarn Copy the `.development-env.template` to `.development-env` and fill in the correct values.

+Then, run the following commands:
 * `yarn`
 * `yarn generate`
-* `yarn build:dev`
+* `yarn prisma migrate dev`
-* `yarn migrate:dev`
+* `yarn watch`
 * `yarn dev`